it-2001/AutomaTom/README.md

 ## Building

 This is meant for people who want to build the engine themselves.
 You will need to have Rust installed.
 You can get it from [here](https://www.rust-lang.org/tools/install).
 Once you have Rust installed, you can clone the repository and run `cargo build --release` to build the engine.
 The executable will be in `target/release/`.
+Not sure if you need raylib installed, but if you do, you can get it from [here](https://www.raylib.com/).

 ## Scipting